Ruling socialists win Portugal election, but no majority

 The far-right political group Chega!
 (Enough!) got one seat in the parliament - the first time a far-right party enters Portugal's parliament since the end of Salazar's dictatorship in 1974.

-The opposition conservative group PSD had their worst result since 1991, prompting the resignation of their leader Assunção Cristas.
+The opposition conservative group CDS had their worst result since 1991, prompting the resignation of their leader Assunção Cristas.

 "We face the democratic result with humility," she said.